 How to Prove a Slip and Fall Claim in Ellenwood

-In the state of Georgia, a person who is injured by someone else’s negligence has the right to seek recovery for their damages (Georgia Code § 51-1-6).
+In the state of Georgia, a person who is injured by someone else’s negligence has the right to seek recovery for their damages (Official Code of Georgia Annotated (OCGA) § 51-1-6).
 However, the burden is on the victim to file a personal injury claim for those damages.
 You will need to file this claim with the at-fault party’s insurance company.

 To have a valid slip and fall accident claim in Ellenwood, you will need to show that: